A Brief History of Android: Company, OS Versions, Features

 Android 1.5 Cupcake

-The first Android phone was running OS version 1.0 that was basic but had a set of Google apps like Gmail, Calendar, YouTube, and Maps.
-However, the real history of Android interface and functionality as we know it today started with Android 1.5 called Cupcake in April 2009.
+The first Android phone was running OS version 1.0 which was basic but had a set of Google apps like Gmail, Calendar, YouTube, and Maps.
+However, the real history of Android interface and functionality as we know it today started with Android 1.5, called Cupcake, in April 2009.

 It had essential improvements, including auto-rotation, video recording, and the first on-screen keyboard that replaced a physical one.
 It also introduced a search widget and the framework for the third-party app widgets, which provides a flexible and customized home screen.